RyanNavillus/Syllabus/docs/source/modules/syllabus.task_space.rst

 Usage
 ^^^^^
-You can define a Discrete task space with 200 tasks as follows:
+You can define a Discrete task space by providing either a Discrete gym space or an integer to the constructor:

 .. code-block:: python

    from gym.spaces import Discrete from syllabus.task_space import TaskSpace

+   # You can provide a gym space
+   task_space = TaskSpace(Discrete(200))
+   # Or just an integer
    task_space = TaskSpace(200)
-   task_space = TaskSpace(Discrete(200))

 Future Features
 ^^^^^^^^^^^^^^^